-The conclusions of the report may be summarised in this way:
+The conclusions of the report may be summarised in this way (references in brackets are to this report, which forms Appendix 1 of this submission):

 - 1. The present SHMA is not in accordance with current planning policy, which allows 'adjustment of the Government's published household projections, while the SHMA proposes a wholesale replacement' (2.7).
 The SHMA figures are in fact more than 2.5 TIMES greater than the official projections. - 2.
 The SHMA replaces the direct national statistics for migration in and out of Oxford City over the last 10 years with a local estimate extrapolated by a method of questionable reliability from total population and births/deaths.
 This is projected forward another 20 years and mostly assigned to extra international migration into the County.
 Any estimate centred on net migration gains must necessarily be volatile because of the large population movements in and out of Oxford, and thus unreliable.
 This 'tweak' adds a hypothetical 13,000 houses (2.12). - 3.
 The authors of the SHMA have 'adjusted' the projected average household size for Oxfordshire (2.52 in 2011) from the DCLG trend (a decline to 2.47 persons per household by 2031), to a revised (pre-credit crunch) trend figure of 2.41.
-This alone adds 7,600 houses to the 'forecast' (2.18).
+This alone adds 7,600 houses to the 'forecast' (2.18). - 4.
+The SHMA adds the 'deficiency in housing delivery' for the period 2006-2011 to the forecast total of housing need, effectively assuming that future growth ('business as usual') will wipe out all the effects of the global economic crisis.
+This adds a further 3,500 houses (2.19). - 5.
+The SHMA draws on plans drawn up by the unelected and therefore unaccountable Local Economic Partnership.
+Its committed economic growth strategy forecasts 88,000 new jobs in Oxfordshire over the period, and a consequent need for 27,600 houses above the economic baseline scenario.
+This is in any case a use of 'policy-on' forecasts which should not be included in a SHMA.
+Further, on examination the committed growth scenario is essentially a catalogue of unquantifiable development proposals.
+It confuses economic development with property development, by making the unproved assumption that jobs will be created as a direct result of new development.
+This assumption takes no account of the dynamic processes of job losses and gains that go on in the much larger existing stock of firms and premises.
+For example, it assumes that new shops increase trade and jobs rather than simply moving them around.
+What is more it brushes aside known future job losses such as, for example, the departure of JET from Culham (2.29). - 6.
+The SHMA proposes another 15,000 houses as the means of getting more 'affordable housing' as a by-product, through Planning Obligations.
+However it is irrational, as well as counter-intuitive, to attempt to build additional houses over and above demographic or economic needs already set at the extremes of probability, simply to

-1 Alan Wenban-Smith M.A.
-MRTPI MSc, an independent consultant in urban and regional policy who has led regional and metropolitan planning for the West Midlands local authorities, was a special adviser to the Commons Select Committee Inquiry into SE Growth Areas, is a member of the Royal Town Planning Institute's Policy Committee and a former visiting professor of planning at both Newcastle upon Tyne and Birmingham City Universities.
+Commons Select Committee Inquiry into SE Growth Areas, is a member of the Royal Town Planning Institute's Policy Committee and a former visiting professor of planning at both Newcastle upon Tyne and Birmingham City Universities.